 Parc de Princes was built to provide the city of Paris with a modern venue for important rugby and football matches.
 The stadium replaced the old Vélodrome, that had stood in its place since 1897.

-Parc des Princes was officially opened on the 4th of June 1972 by French president Georges Pompidou.
-The first match was the Coupe de France final between Olympique de Marseille and SC Bastia (2-1).
+Parc des Princes was officially opened on 4 June 1972 by French president Georges Pompidou.
+The first match was the Coupe de France final between Marseille and Bastia (2-1).

-The stadium was lauded for its avant garde design and received several architectural prices.
-The architect had been Roger Taillibert, and its most striking feature were the 50 concrete columns that support the ring-shaped roof.
+The stadium, designed by architect Roger Taillibert, was lauded for its avant garde design and received several architectural prices.
+Its most striking feature were the 50 concrete columns that support the ring-shaped roof.

-One year after the opening, in 1973, then-recently-founded Paris Saint-Germain moved into the stadium.
+One year after the opening, in 1973, newly founded Paris Saint-Germain moved into the stadium.

 In the following decades, Parc des Princes regularly hosted matches of the French national team, Coupe de France finals, and it was the playing venue of several European Cup finals.